or call (267) 250-6809

 I'm a Licensed Clinical Social Worker and hold a Master's Degree from Bryn Mawr College, Certification from the Gestalt Therapy Institute of Philadelphia, training in Cognitive Behavioral Therapy, Mindfulness-Based Stress Reduction (MBSR), and Eye Movement and Desensitization Reprocessing (EMDR), not to mention a whole lot of life experience.

-Located near the intersection of Rt 1 and Rt 3,
+Though located near the intersection of Rt 1 and Rt 3,

 off Darby Road in Havertown, Delaware County,